 Tin Plate prices fluctuated in Asian markets throughout the first half of 2023.
 Tin Plate prices closely followed the feedstock Tin prices.
 Tin prices started high in January but soon turned southward as the inventories got oversupplied and the demands from downstream industries started plunging, attributed to the Chinese Lunar New Year holidays.

-These depreciating trends continued for the entire first quarter, but the trends reversed as the quarters shifted and the industries resumed operation in full swing.
-The price trends for Tin Plate started rising in the middle of April and then continued to rise for the rest of the concerned period.
+These depreciating trend continued for the entire first quarter, but the trend reversed as the quarters shifted and the industries resumed operation in full swing.
+The price trend for Tin Plate started rising in the middle of April and then continued to rise for the rest of the concerned period.

-Tin Plate prices exhibited mixed price trends during the first two quarters of 2023.
-Tin plate price trends replicated the feedstock Tin metal price trends.
+Tin Plate prices exhibited mixed price trend during the first two quarters of 2023.
+Tin plate price trend replicated the feedstock Tin metal price trend.
 Prices declined throughout the first quarter because of plunging demands from downstream industries.